Help!! My Elderly Mother Is Consuming My Life!!

-If you are the primary caregiver for an elderly mother (or father) and are struggling with the demands that being a family caregiver presents – here are some tips on how you can overcome the stress and take back your quality of life and your mental health.
+If you are the primary caregiver for an elderly mother and are struggling with the demands that your caregiving duties require – here are some tips on how you can overcome the stress and take back your quality of life and your mental health.

 It has been two years since my mom was diagnosed with dementia.
-I am the only child in my family, and it is up to me to take care of her.
+I am the only child so her sole caregiver.
+Am I a bad person for resenting caring for her?

 This is a very common scenario for family caregivers who have no siblings.

 It’s been a struggle from day one to take care of my mom.
 But at least my older brother and I are providing home care for her.
 But I feel I am doing most of the work.
 There is so much responsibility on me now; it feels like there are no breaks or time for myself.
 The only time I have is when she is asleep.
 The guilt and stress never end!

-A second common scenario is that the caregiver (the adult child(ren) feels that they are never doing enough.
+A second common scenario is that the caregiver feels that they are never doing enough.
 This then creates guilt and stress and self-loathing.
 All of these don’t do anyone any good.

 Over half of caregivers surveyed by the American Psychological Association as part of their ongoing study of the impact of different stressors, reported feeling overwhelmed by the amount of care their family members needed.Marketplace.org

-Both of these types of scenarios are very common, especially with first-time caregivers who tend to neglect their own needs.
+Both of these types of scenarios are very common, especially with a first-time and/or full-time caregiver who tend to neglect their own mental and physical health.